BennyStrobes/Strober-lab-website/index.md

 {% capture text %}

-We are actively hiring to build our team!
-We welcome scientists at all levels and all backgrounds.
+We are actively hiring and welcome scientists from all backgrounds and career stages to join our team!

 {%
   include button.html